-The Agency will determine the amount of uncontracted capacity across all program categories (with the caveat related to the Public Schools and Community-Driven Community Solar categories for the 2023-2024 delivery year outlined above, and preserving Equity Eligible Contractor capacity generally) within one week after the closing date of that year's annual blocks.
-That uncontracted capacity will be summed to a total amount, with distribution of that total amount made according to the prioritization below:
+The Agency will determine the amount of uncontracted capacity across all program categories (with the caveat related to the Public Schools and Community-Driven Community Solar categories for the 2023-2024-delivery year-2025 Program Year outlined above, and preserving Equity Eligible Contractor capacity generally) within one week after the closing date of that year's annual blocks.
+That uncontracted capacity will be summed to a total amount, with distribution of that total amount made according to the prioritization below.
+For categories without Group A/B distinctions, reallocated capacity will be applied to the category's waitlist in rank order until the waitlist is depleted.
+For categories that do feature the Group A/B split, capacity will be divided along the 30%/70% split and applied to Group A/B waitlists accordingly.
+If a category other than Public Schools has subcategories or subdivisions beyond Group, those percentages will be followed within a Group, after the